What is Catnip

 What is catnip is great for?
 Companion planting!
 It is excellent at repelling aphids, flea beetles, Japanese beetles, and squash bugs.
 You can use catnip to repel ants from your homes and keep away mosquitoes.

 Where to Buy Catnip: If you live in Canada and are looking where to buy it, you can buy organic catnip seeds here.
 It’s an easy to grow herb and can be grown indoors.

 Why Cats Love it

 This amazing herb is not just for cats!
-While it has a stimulating affect on them, it’s quite the opposite for humans.
-People often consume it by prepare a tea with the leaves and flowers.
-The tea has a sedative affect and is used to treat insomnia.
+While it has a stimulating effect on them, it’s quite the opposite for humans.
+People often consume it by preparing a tea with the leaves and flowers.
+The tea has a sedative effect and is used to treat insomnia.
 You can also use this herb to treat gas and digestive problems, scarlet fever, cough, headaches, motion sickness, anxiety, stress, nervousness, and many other problems.
 Pregnant women should avoid catnip.

 To Prepare Catnip Tea: Place 1-2 tablespoons of fresh catnip leaves into a cup, add boiling water, and let steep for 10-15 minutes.

 If you’ve enjoyed this article, please comment and share it!